Exabyte-io/documentation/docs/materials/data.md

-# Structured Data Representation of Materials
+# Structured Representation of Materials

-We present an example of our approach towards storing entity-related data in a structured fashion, explaining how it affects materials entities specifically.
-Such specific aspects presented herein complement the [general discussion](/entities-general/data.md).
+We present an example of our approach towards storing entity-related data in a structured fashion, explaining how it affects materials specifically.
+The special aspects presented herein complement the [general introduction](/entities-general/data.md).

 # Example Representation